Hoikas/UntilURU/README.md

 To manage accounts on your shard, a convenience script is included with the database container called `manage_uu`.
 To use this script, you will need to invoke it inside of the database container.
-To do so, you will need to use the command `docker execute untiluru_db_1 manage_uu`.
+To do so, you will need to use the command `docker exec untiluru-db-1 manage_uu`.
 Without any arguments, a simple list of help will be printed to the console.

 To add an account, use `manage_uu addacct [username] [password]`.
 If you would like to use the